merces/bashacks/README.md

 ## 2. Requirements

- * linux
  * bash >= 4
  * bc
- * wget - and internet access
+ * binutils
+ * file
+ * grep
  * hexdump
- * grep
- * objdump
- * base64
- * md5sum
- * cut
- * gdb
- * rev
  * html2text
+ * perl
+ * sed
- * tee
+ * ssh-keygen
- * udcli e udis86 - for sc2asm() only
- * nasm - for asm2sc() only
- * awk
+ * wget
- * iw
+ * zip

 ## 3. Installation

- After generate bashacks.sh using Makefile provided, put in some directory and 'source' it to your shell using .bashrc for example:
+ Use *make* command to generate a single file containing all functions and add it to your ```/etc/bash.bashrc``` file:

-    $ sudo make
+    $ make
-    $ sudo mv bashacks.sh /opt
+    $ sudo make install

-    $ echo "source /opt/bashacks.sh" >> $HOME/.bashrc
+ You should now double check it all dependencies are satisfied:

-    $ source /opt/bashacks.sh
+    $ bh_depinstall

  And that's all.
-You can now call the available functions from command line.
+You can now call the available functions from command line by typing *bh_* and pressing *<Tab>* key.

- Additionally you need to install libudis86 to use sc2asm function.
-Go to http://udis86.sourceforge.net, download the latest version and run:

-    $ tar xf udis86-*.tar.gz
-    $ cd udis86-*
-    $ ./configure
-    $ make
-    # make install
-    $ cd udcli
-    $ make
-    # make install

- or

-    $ su
-    # source /opt/bashacks.sh
-    # bashacks_depinstall

 ## 4. Documentation

- See bh-referencia.html.
-It will be improved in the future.

- or
+ Try:

     $ man bashacks

- Available in 'pt_BR' and 'en'.

 ## 5. ChangeLog

  * bashacks 1.5 - ?
   * new name: bashacks
-  + new alias: bh_unsha1 bh_unsha256 bh_unsha356 bh_unsha512 and update bh_unmd5
-  + new function: bh_isperlm - validates perl module is installed return yes or no
-  + new function: bh_bin2sc - Generates 'shellcode' of a binary file
-  + new function: bh_urlencode - Decodes string web standar on human format
-  + new function: bh_urldecode - Encodes string in web standard
-  + new function: bh_wgetr() -  Downloads pages of a url on continuous mode and intervall randomly setted.
-  + new function: bh_get() - Download page from absolute url, only one page, is nonrecursive.
-  + new function: bh_isspace() - validate whether char is space.
-  + new function: bh_iscntrl() - validate char is controler char.
-  + new function: bh_md5rename() - rename file with md5 message digest.
-  + new file: man/en/bashacks.1  - page english language.
-  + new file: man/pt_BR/bashacks.1 - page Portuguese language.
-  + new function: bh_isascii() - determines whether char is ascii.
-  + new function: bh_ispunct() - determines whether char is punctuatio.
-  + new function: bh_sitedl() - download an entire website with random request timeouts and custom User-Agent.
-  + new function: bh_findmime() - find files by true MIME type.
-  + new function: bh_zipmal() - ZIP a malware file with 'virus' password.
-  + new function: bh_isgraph() - determines whether char is graph.
-  + new function: bh_isalpha() - determines whether string or char is alpha.
-  + new function: bh_isalnum() - determines whether string or char is alphanumeric.
-  + new function: bh_isupper() - determines whether char or string is uppercase.
-  + new function: bh_islower() - determines whether char or string is lowercase.
-  + new function: bh_isxdigit() - determines whether string or char is hex digit
-  + new function: bh_isdigit() - determines whether string or char is digit.
-  + new function: bashacks_depinstall() - install all dependencies bashacks.
-  + new function: bh_ip2geo() - approximately determines geographical location of address.
-  + new function: bh_hostcalc() - returns the total number of hosts.
-  + new function: bh_wscan() - displays the list of wireless networks.
-  + new function: bh_websearch() - uses google base to extract information.
-  + new function: bh_skel_python() - creates a blank Python source file.
-  + new function: bh_skel_c() - creates a blank C source file.
-  + new function: bh_asminfo() - details an Assembly x86 (Intel) instruction.
-  + new function: bh_dumpheap() - dump the process heap content.
-  + new function: bh_dumpstack() - dump a process stack content,
-  + new function: bh_str2hexr() - converts string to reversed hexa bytes.
-  + new function: bh_asm2sc() - creates a payload from assembly instructions.
-  + new function: bh_sc2asm() - disassembles a payload.
+  + new aliases: bh_unsha1 bh_unsha256 bh_unsha356 bh_unsha512 and updated bh_unmd5
+  + new function: bh_urlencode - URL decode.
+  + new function: bh_urldecode - URL encode.
+  + new function: bh_wgetr() -  site mirroring with random interval between resquests and custom UA.
+  + new function: bh_get() - simple GET with custom UA.
+  + new function: bh_isspace() - check if a character is space.
+  + new function: bh_iscntrl() - check if a character is a control character.
+  + new function: bh_md5rename() - rename files to their MD5 hash.
+  + new function: bh_isascii() - check if a character is between ASCII set.
+  + new function: bh_ispunct() - check if a character is punctuation.
+  + new function: bh_findmime() - find files by their MIME-type.
+  + new function: bh_zipmal() - ZIP files with 'virus' password.
+  + new function: bh_isgraph() - check if a character belongs to the graphical set.
+  + new function: bh_isalpha() - check if a string contains only letters.
+  + new function: bh_isalnum() - check if a string contains is alphanumeric.
+  + new function: bh_isupper() - check if a string contains is all uppercase.
+  + new function: bh_islower() - check if a string contains is all lowercase.
+  + new function: bh_isxdigit() - check if a string contains is all hexadecimal digits.
+  + new function: bh_isdigit() - check if a string contains is all digits.
+  + new function: bashacks_depinstall() - Install all bashacks dependencies.
+  + new function: bh_ip2geo() - approximately determines geographical location of an IPv4 address.
+  + new function: bh_hostcalc() - returns the total hosts number for an IPv4 subnet.
+  + new function: bh_skel_python() - outputs a blank Python script skeleton.
+  + new function: bh_skel_c() - outputs a blank C source file skeleton.
+  + new function: bh_asminfo() - details an Assembly x86 instruction.
+  + new function: bh_str2hexr() - converts a string to its reversed hexadecimal equivalent.
+  + manpages added.
   + caching in $HOME/.bashacks/cache to speed up things!

  * hack-functions 1.4 - Feb, 27 2012